-Professor Susan Schneider, PhD is an Advisory Cognitive Scientist of the United Sigma Intelligence Association.
+Professor Susan Schneider, PhD is a former Honorary and Advisory Philosopher, and a Fellow (Hon) of the United Sigma Intelligence Association.

 Within philosophy, she has explored the computational nature of the brain in her academic book, The Language of Thought: a New Direction.
 More recently, she defended an anti-materialist position about the fundamental nature of mind.